kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 #.
 Select the **SEPIA header**: *~/QuantitativeTutorial/data/sepia_header.mat*
 #.
 Change the **Output basename** to: *~/QuantitativeTutorial/outputQSM/SepiaSTAR*

-Note 1: The various preprocessing steps will erode the brain mask, resulting in a final brain mask that is significantly tighter.
+.. note::  1: The various preprocessing steps will erode the brain mask, resulting in a final brain mask that is significantly tighter.

-Note 1: More advanced methods of QSM benefit from knowing about the confidence you have on your measured fieldmap, that information is embedded on 'weights'
+.. note::  2: More advanced methods of QSM benefit from knowing about the confidence you have on your measured fieldmap, that information is embedded on 'weights'

    .. image:: images/STARset.PNG
       :align: center

-In the **QSM** you will now choose the STAR method (Wei et al, NMR in Biomed, 2015).
+In the **QSM** panel you will now choose the STAR method (Wei et al, NMR in Biomed, 2015).

 Press **start** on the SEPIA window and continue the exercise.